Brad Lamm: From university to career

 and has presented to Parliament on Trauma’s Link to Behavioral Health Suffering, as well as to the UK-European Symposium on Addictive Disorders.
 Lamm also speaks and works on issues of eating disorders, food and obesity with individuals and organizations.
 With the consent of the addict, Lamm's program works with family members, co-workers, partners, employers and friends to develop and implement a plan of change and a recovery model.
 He conducts trainings and workshops in his method of Breakfree Intervention.

 He is a proponent of the notion that, for the person with a serious problem, loving peer groups and family members are vitally important for effective personal change.

 In 2011, Lamm created and produced the eight part docu-series Addicted to Food for the Oprah Winfrey Network.
 The series follows the day-to-day lives of eight patients that have been diagnosed with an eating disorder as they work to improve their lives and overcome their self-harming cycle of over-feeding.
 His book on lifestyle intervention relating to one's "need to feed" and food addiction, Just 10 Lbs: Easy Steps to Weighing What You Want (Finally) was published along with the accompanying workbook.
 Also in 2011, what began as a wellness program for Walmart employees, became the most successful commercial stop-smoking campaign of all time: "Blueprint to Quit", sponsored by GlaxoSmithKline and available exclusively at Walmart.
 Lamm's book "Stop It: 4 Steps in 4 Weeks to Quit Smoking Now" focusses on a breathing protocol, the need for community support in addition to the necessity of a proper detox from nicotine.

 Trauma treatment & Breathe Life Healing Center

-In early 2012, Lamm's innovative complex-trauma treatment rehab program, Breathe Life Healing Center, opened in the Gramercy Park neighborhood of New York City, and features a "flexible, sliding scale-style approach to payment".
-Breathe's second center opened in West Hollywood, and sits on 22 acres within a gated community with nine residences on a Campus setting including an biodynamic farm.
-Breathe Life Healing Centers paradigm in trauma treatment expanded his work to include a groundbreaking long-term retreat model to "ignite personal recovery and spiritual discovery".
-Clients there are treated for primary mental health, substance use, eating disorders or primary trauma in specific units.
-Kathleen Murphy, LPC, serves as Breathe's founding Executive Clinical Director and leads Breathe's Family Education Programs.
-Breathe Life Healing Centers are an insurance-friendly trauma-informed recovery program combining a residential retreat center featuring non-clinical, spiritual-directed work, with a traditional treatment center, where a sophisticated clinical program is offered.
-Breathe's unified recovery approach invites those with chemical dependency, dual-diagnosis and eating disorders (Binge Eating Disorder, Compulsive Overeating, Metabolic Syndrome and Bulimia) to create community and progress through trauma healing, emotional regulation skills-building and spiritual development.
+In early 2012, Lamm's rehab program, Breathe Life Healing Center, opened in the Gramercy Park neighborhood of New York City.
+Breathe's second center opened in West Hollywood.
+Clients are treated for primary mental health, substance use, eating disorders or primary trauma in specific units.

-Breathe Life Healing Centers is one of the few treatment centers offering residential treatment for clients working to recover from binge eating disorder.